 As discussed above, bottom trawl survey information from the GOA surveys is presented for consideration.
-The 2011 survey estimated a GOA Atka mackerel biomass of 87,888 t for the Shumagin area with a CV of 61%.
-This represents 90% of the Gulf-wide Atka mackerel biomass estimate.
-The Shumagin area biomass was caught in 2 hauls off Unimak and Sanak Islands in the 1-100 m depth strata.
-Given the extreme variance associated with the GOA survey biomass estimates, we do not believe they provide reliable estimates for determination of OFL and maximum permissible ABC.
+The 2015 survey estimated a GOA Atka mackerel biomass of 22,737 t for the Shumagin area with a CV of 78%.
+This represents 79% of the Gulf-wide Atka mackerel biomass estimate.
+Most of the Shumagin area biomass was caught in a moderately large haul off the Sanak Islands.
+Given the extreme variance associated with the GOA survey biomass estimates, they do not provide reliable estimates for determination of OFL and maximum permissible ABC.

 If there is no reliable estimate of current biomass, then Tier 6 of Amendment 56 of the GOA FMP defines the overfishing level (OFL) as the average catch from 1978-95, and the maximum permissible ABC as 0.75 of the OFL.

+Specification of OFL and maximum permissible ABC

-The average annual catch from 1978-95 is 6,200 t, which is the overfishing level, and the maximum permissible ABC is 4,700 t under Tier 6.
+The average annual catch from 1978-95 is 6,200 t, which is the OFL as defined for Tier 6, and the maximum permissible ABC for GOA Atka mackerel is 4,700 t as defined for Tier 6.